cosc2336-ds-alg/assg01-solution/README.md

 function from the standard libraries in the language you are programming with where available and where these make your code clearer and more readable.

-When satisfied with your implementation, commit and push you change and push them to the `Feedback` pull request of your classroom repository.
+When satisfied with your implementation, commit and push your work to the `Feedback` pull request of your classroom repository.

 ## Task 5: Implement 'calculateStandardDeviation()' Function